 - No costumes, makeup, or background sound effects should be used.

-- Feature your whole body on the DVD, though it is permissible to zoom in to a waist-up view once you have begun a monologue.
+- Feature your whole body on the recording though it is permissible to zoom in to a waist-up view once you have begun a monologue.

 Please note: We encourage you to watch your audition and do it over if you feel there is some aspect of it that you can improve.